Kornflex28/iqfit-solver/README.md

 ## Interactive app using Kivy

-Interactive App to set initial conditions and display a solution (multiple solutions possible).
+Interactive App to set initial conditions and display a solution (multiple solutions possible, the solver found 301350 solutions with an empty board as initial condition).

 Initial conditions         |  Final solution :-------------------------:|:-------------------------: